 Best time to visit waterfalls near Austin

 Texas doesn't get much snow in the winter, so don't expect any springtime roar and grandeur from waterfalls in Texas.
 Rivers don't get especially fast there unless it rains a lot and they get overflooded.
 The rainy season in Austin runs approximately from May to mid-September so you can expect to see more volume at that time.
 However, if the summer is rather dry, the streams may dry out as well.
-Summer months is also the time when temperatures in Austin can reach boiling 95°F (35°C), so taking a hike to the waterfall would seem like a great idea.
+Summer months is also the time when temperatures in Austin can reach a boiling 95°F (35°C), so taking a hike to the waterfall would seem like a great idea.
 Most parks with waterfalls also have swimming holes where you can cool down and relax after a hike.
 Spring and fall is also a good time to visit waterfalls due to vibrant nature around and lesser crowds than in the summer.
 In the winter, most trails are open as well, however, the landscape might look somewhat dull, comparing to other seasons.

 Top 5 places in and near Austin to see waterfalls

 Visiting waterfalls is a perfect one-day trip that can be combined with biking, hiking, fishing, and swimming as most parks around the Texas capital offer a variety of activities to try.